M-Kruse/GitRecycle/README.md

 *  /api/query/ - Lists the current strings to use as search queries

+# Usage

+## General steps
+1. Start a redis docker instance
+1. Set up the DRF project
+1. Create a superuser
+1. Start the DRF project
+1. Create some fixture data in the Query model.
+1. Start the project and beat worker

+## Docker

+This uses Redis for both the broker and the backend service at the moment.
+You can use the default docker image for development.

+`docker pull redis`
+`docker run --name "GitRecycle-redis" -d -p 6379:6379 redis`

+## DRF

+Enter the project directory

+`cd GitRecycle`

+Make the migrations and create the db

+`python3 manage.py makemigrations && python3 manage.py migrate`

+Create your superuser

+`python3 manage.py createsuperuser --username scooty --email scooty@localhost`

+Start it like any other django project

+`python3 manage.py runserver 127.0.0.1:8000`

+Without any Query data, the workers can't search Github for repos and generate work.
+Go to the admin at http://127.0.0.1/admin/ and log in as the superuser.
+Go to the Query objects and click the + button to create a new Query object.

-# Worker
+## Celery Worker

-Currently the Repo model has a hook in the post save function to send newly saved github URLs to a celery worker queue which uses GitRecycle/tasks.py
+Currently Celery is hooked into the Repo model's post save function to send newly saved github repos to a celery worker queue which uses GitRecycle/tasks.py

-## How to start worker
+### How to start workers

-From the root project directory, run the worker and the beat
+From the root DRF project directory, run the worker and the beat

 `celery -A GitRecycle worker -l debug -B`